Pin-back button: History

 In 1945, the Kellogg Company, the pioneer in cereal box prizes, inserted prizes in the form of pin-back buttons into each box of Pep Cereal.
 Pep pins have included U.S. Army squadrons as well as characters from newspaper comics.
 There were 5 series of comic characters and 18 different buttons in each set, with a total of 90 in the collection.
+After the end of WWII (and in some cases during it), Americans would wear pin badges to identify their allegiance to a cause or group.
+This became so important to American culture it has since received special coverage in the National Museum of American History.
+The rise in pin buttons exploded after the second world war.
+Buttons were even used by the now legendary Martin Luther King as a form of communication.
+Some sources have suggested that potentially hundreds of millions of buttons were produced annually.
+As far back as 1903, American Tobacco Company had placed an order to produce 1 million pin back buttons a day, demonstrating the scale at which buttons could have been produced.